We are addressing the energy, water, and land challenge with precise leaf, root and seed solutions.

 Plant Energy Biology (Centre of Excellence)

 Improving the efficiency of plant solar energy capture, use and yield, is a possible solution to the increasing demand on finite land, water, and nutrient resources.
-Increasing, environmental challenges adversely affect growth and further perturb plant energy balance, biomass and reproduction.
-We take a novel approach to improve sustainable yield by optimizing the overall energy efficiency of metabolism, transport, growth and plant development.
+Extreme weather and poor soil adversely affect growth and further perturb plant energy balance, biomass and reproduction.
+We take a novel approach to regenerate yield by optimizing the overall plant energy efficiency of light and CO2 capture by leaves, water and nutrient capture by roots, with growth, development and reproduction.
 We aim to discover networks of gene variants, signaling pathways and molecular mechanisms that regulate energetic processes under limiting and fluctuating conditions.
-This approach could provide a basis for sustainable productivity of crops and future-proof plants in changing climates.
+This approach can regenerate soil to sustainable productivity of crops and future-proof plants in changing climates.

 Genetics of climate adaptation in plants